 \paragraph{Evaluation Metrics.} We assess performance across three dimensions: (1) Video Generation Quality.
-We employ Fréchet Inception Distance (FID)~\cite{heusel2017fid} and Fréchet Video Distance (FVD)~\cite{unterthiner2018fvd} to measure the distributional divergence between generated videos and ground truth.
-We also use the Imaging Quality (IMQ) metric from VBench~\cite{huang2023vbench} when ground truth is unavailable.
+We use Fréchet Inception Distance (FID)~\cite{heusel2017fid} and Fréchet Video Distance (FVD)~\cite{unterthiner2018fvd} to measure distributional divergence from ground truth, and the Imaging Quality (IMQ) metric from VBench~\cite{huang2023vbench} when ground truth is unavailable.
 (2) Camera Control Precision.
-We estimate camera poses of generated videos using Pi3~\cite{wang2025pi}.
-We calculate the rotation error ($R_{err}^\circ$) and translation error ($T_{err}$) against the ground truth trajectory.
-Both trajectories are aligned by normalizing the translation scale using the furthest frame and setting the first frame as reference.
+We estimate camera poses of generated videos using Pi3~\cite{wang2025pi}, and report rotation ($R_{err}^\circ$) and translation ($T_{err}$) errors against the ground-truth trajectory.
+Both trajectories are aligned by setting the first frame as reference and normalizing translation scale using the farthest frame.
 (3) Revisit Consistency.
-We evaluate scene consistency using camera reversal trajectories (i.e., the camera moves forward and then retraces its path backward).
-We measure pixel-wise differences of generated frames at the same viewpoint using PSNR, SSIM~\cite{wang2004ssim}, and LPIPS~\cite{zhang2018lpips}.
+Following Vmem~\cite{li2025vmem}, we use forward-and-reverse camera trajectories and compare generated frames at the same viewpoint using PSNR, SSIM~\cite{wang2004ssim}, and LPIPS~\cite{zhang2018lpips}.